ids/cluster-builder/README.md

 __Note for Red Hat Deployments__
 The cluster definition package (folder) you create in the __clusters__ folder will need to contain a valid __rhel7-setup.sh__ file and __rhel.lic__ file.
 Additionally, the ISO needs to be manually downloaded and place in **node-packer/iso**.

-See the [Local Deployment Guide](docs/local_deployment_guide.md) for details about deploying on VMware Fusion and Workstation.

-See the [ESXi Deployment Guide](docs/esxi_deployment_guide.md) for details about deploying to ESXi hypervisor(s).

 ## Cluster Definition Packages

 Everything is based on the **Ansible inventory file**, which defines the cluster specifications.
 These are defined in **hosts** files located in a folder given the cluster name: